alex-randles/RDF-Graph-Search/README.md

 ### Sample Query
 The SPARQL query already included in `main.py` can be executed on the [Virtual Treasury Knowlege Graph](https://virtualtreasury.ie/knowledge-graph).
 The query will return people with the name entered into the interface.

 The sample query can be executed by accessing the interface, **selecting the VRTI endpoint from the dropdown on the right** and entering a name.
-The sample query will **not return a result** for any other endpoint available in the dropdown.
+The sample query will <u>**not return a result**</u> for any other endpoint available in the dropdown.